-Reviews of The Poisoned Pilgrim, Sugar Pop Moon, The Philadelphia Quarry, plus a full list of Mystery titles from the July issue.
+Reviews of The Wonder Chamber, The Last Death of Jack Harbin, and The Red Pole of Macau, plus a full list of titles from the December 2013 issue.

 Layered storytelling from Abrams and Dorst, de Giovanni builds on his gloomy but brilliant detectives, Delaney’s grim tale shouts Greek tragedy more than standard mystery fare, a somewhat entertaining debut from Devereaux-Nelson, Forrest’s beloved detective Kate Delafield returns, give The Card a shot, savor Rodale’s funny, heartfelt, and lovingly crafted romance

 Leon & Shipstead in Fiction, Caldwell & Ehrenreich in Nonfiction | Barbara’s Picks, Apr.
 2014, Pt.
 4